 1. Find the 240V/120V load you want to monitor in your electrical panel and turn off the breaker to the load.

 2. Clamp one Flex sensor around both ungrounded conductors in such a way that one conductor goes through the sensor in reverse direction.
+Sensor orientation does not matter, provided one conductor enters the sensor via the reverse side.
 Refer to the included illustrations to show two possible methods.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.

 If your second load is a 240V/120V load: Repeat steps 1 and 2 for that load.